rahul-io/Martian-World-Model/README.md

 ## Introduction

-Martian World Models introduces a comprehensive solution for synthesizing realistic Martian landscape videos, addressing the critical need for mission rehearsal and robotic simulation in planetary exploration.
+Martian World Model introduces a comprehensive solution for synthesizing realistic Martian landscape videos, addressing the critical need for mission rehearsal and robotic simulation in planetary exploration.

 ## Installation

-To set up the environment for Martian World Models, follow these steps:
+To set up the environment for Martian World Model, follow these steps:

 ```bash
 # Create a new conda environment